 The professional curriculum leading the Doctor of Occupational Therapy degree requires successful completion of 105 semester credits completed in six (6) continuous academic semesters over a 24-months period.
-The curriculum for this accelerated program is based on two foundational documents the Philosophy of Occupational Therapy Education (2018) and the Occupational Therapy Practice Framework: Domains and Process (2018).
+The curriculum for this accelerated program is based on two foundational documents the Philosophy of Occupational Therapy Education (2018) and the Occupational Therapy Practice Framework: Domain and Process (2020).
 These documents provide an educational framework for OTD education but also “a broad range of scholarly endeavors that will serve to describe and interpret the scope of the profession, establish new knowledge, interpret and appropriately apply this knowledge to practice, and engage learners in their development and understanding of the profession” (AOTA, 2016).

 Preparing students for employment in the dynamic and every shifting practice arena of health care, education, industry, and community practice, the OTD curriculum design consists of five (5) curricular pillars:

 Curriculum integration is specifically accomplished in two ways.
 The first way is through the blending of Transformative Learning Theory, Bloom’s Taxonomy, and Fink’s Taxonomy throughout the curriculum.
 Creating active learning experiences in and beyond the classroom allow students to integrate academic knowledge through critical thinking, clinical reasoning, critical discussions, and self-reflection transforming the student’s perspective on the value and power of engaging in occupations.
 Second, curriculum integration is achieved by incorporation of the Hanover OTD Curricular Threads:

 Mindful and client-centered care focused on occupational engagement

 Clinical reasoning and decision-making